Victoria’s Secret’s Devon Windsor Sizzles In A Strapless Bikini As She Takes A Dive

 Fans definitely took notice of the star’s perfect form and flawless bikini body, as the comments section was flooded with messages from her followers on the social media site.

-“Gorgeous,” one fan wrote with a kissing and a heart emoji, while another wrote, “Great dive” with a heart, clapping and an emoji with hearts for eyes.
+“Gorgeous,” one fan wrote with a kissing and a heart emoji.

+Another wrote, “Great dive” with a heart, clapping, and hearts for eyes emoji.

 A third told Devon that they thought she was looking “beautiful” with a heart emoji.

-Windsor’s played model for a number of different looks available from her Devon Windsor Swim line recently, most recently taking a walk on the wild side with another fun bikini look she showed off on Instagram.
+Windsor’s has modeled for a number of different looks available from her Devon Windsor Swim line.
+Most recently she took a walk on the wild side with another fun bikini look she showed off on Instagram.

 As The Inquisitr reported earlier this month, the flawless star showed some skin in a colorful animal-print swimsuit in another photo shared to social media.
-Shortly before that The Inquisitr also shared snaps of the stunning model rocking a plunging white one-piece swimsuit that was also taken from her line.
+Shortly before, The Inquisitr also shared snaps of the stunning model rocking a plunging white one-piece swimsuit that was also taken from her line.

-There’s no doubt that Devon has been looking flawless in her latest campaign photos, and she recently shared her tips and tricks to looking so good in photos while speaking to Hola!.
+There’s no doubt that Devon has been looking flawless in her latest campaign photos, and she recently shared her tips and tricks to looking so good in photos while speaking to Hola! magazine.

 “I always just say this… even for selfies or anything, just good lighting because there’s nothing worse than bad lighting.
 Like backlit or like overhead lighting, it just shadows everything wrong,” she said.

-Devon then added, “Know your angles, like don’t have bent posture and like sit like this, you know like work it.
+“Know your angles, like don’t have bent posture and like sit like this, you know like work it.
 And.. just be you, like don’t try to pretend to be someone that you are not because that’s the worse on Instagram, when everyone just like fake and not real.
 Just keep it real.”